Change the Narrative Fellowship Program

 Ciara

-Ciara (she/her) identifies as an African American, full-time student pursuing a bachelor’s degree in early childhood education.
+Ciara (she/her) identifies as an African American, full-time student at CCP pursuing a bachelor’s degree in early childhood education.
 In addition to her interest in music and the arts, she is also deeply committed to addressing low wages and job security issues.
-She hopes to gain confidence and strength from the Fellowship by learning from other young women and understanding their struggles outside her own.
+As a Fellow, Ciara was dedicated to gaining confidence and strength by learning from other young women and understanding their struggles outside her own.

 Ellie